openhp/HeatPumpController/README.md

 ##  Appendix C: secret appendix
 Are you still reading?
 It seems you are interested in Heat Pumps, so this appendix is for you.<br>
 About sensors: avoid using cheap "waterproof epoxy-covered" sensors.
 "Waterproof" lasts for a short time.<br>
 Buy DS18B20s chips.
 No matter what sensors are buying: cheap or at a high price.
 I've never seen "bad" DSes.
 Solder sensors to the wires and cover with two layers of 2-component epoxy resin as pictured below.
-It will work for years.<br>
+It will work for years.
+White/orange - GND, white/blue - signal, orange - +5V.<br>
 <img src="./m_ds18b20_epoxy.jpg" width="500"><br><br>
 For sensors at your compressor and discharge (+100 °C and higher) use heat-resistant sleeves at every wire.<br>
 <img src="./m_ds18b20_wires_protection.jpg" width="500"><br><br>